The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Beer Cart – Hot Applejack Cider (a hot mulled cider with whiskey and a blend of seasonal spices)

-New for 2016!
-Duck Confit, Dumplings, and Roasted Brussels Sprouts with a Fig Reduction, Cheese Fondue in a Bread Bowl served with Steamed Vegetables, Sachertorte (Chocolate Cake, Apricot Jam, and Dark Chocolate Glaze), Frozen Winter Spice Hot Chocolate featuring Twinings of London Tea (alcoholic and non-alcoholic version available), Weingut Stadt Krems Gruner Vetliner, White Wine, and Heinrich Red Blend.
+Returning in 2017!
+Look for 2016 offerings like: Duck Confit, Dumplings, and Roasted Brussels Sprouts with a Fig Reduction, Cheese Fondue in a Bread Bowl served with Steamed Vegetables, Sachertorte (Chocolate Cake, Apricot Jam, and Dark Chocolate Glaze), Frozen Winter Spice Hot Chocolate featuring Twinings of London Tea (alcoholic and non-alcoholic version available), Weingut Stadt Krems Gruner Vetliner, White Wine, and Heinrich Red Blend.

 Kabuki Cafe – Teriyaki Chicken Karaage (Bite-sized Boneless Pieces with Teriyaki Sauce)